 GLOSSARY

-Insulation classes are defined in DIN EN 60085.
-An insulation class defines insulation materials (such as enameled copper wire) in terms of their maximum operating temperature.
-The classes refer to both electrical insulation materials (EIM) and electrical insulation systems (EIS).
+Insulation material classes are defined in DIN EN 60085.
+An insulating material class defines insulating materials (such as enameled copper wire) in terms of their maximum operating temperature.
+The classes refer to both electrical insulating materials (EIM) and electrical insulating systems (EIS).
 In electrical engineering, electronic components can reach very high temperatures, which can impair or destroy insulation.
-The insulation classes are therefore intended to prevent thermal decomposition from destroying the insulating materials during use or rendering them non-functional.
-The insulation materials are divided into heat classes with different limit temperatures with regard to their heat resistance.
-These temperatures must not be exceeded permanently during operation in order to guarantee a longer service life.
+The insulating material classes are therefore intended to prevent thermal decomposition from destroying the insulating materials during use or rendering them inoperable.
+The insulating materials are divided into heat classes with different limit temperatures according to their heat resistance.
+These temperatures must not be permanently exceeded during operation in order to guarantee a long service life.

 Y ≥ 90° but < 105° 90°C